What We Are

 History of the Ellis County Children’s Advocacy Center

-Due to the need for individuals to work together to help abused children, the Gingerbread House began with the formation of the Board of Directors in 1998.
-The inter-agency commitment to the cooperative approach allowed the Gingerbread House to open its doors for service in December 1999.
+Due to the need for individuals to work together to help abused children, the Ellis County Children’s Advocacy Center began with the formation of the Board of Directors in 1998.
+The inter-agency commitment to the cooperative approach allowed the Ellis County Children’s Advocacy Center to open its doors for service in December 1999.